dr4f/site/blog/first-post.md

   content: Joshua Weinstein
 ---

+# A new way to deal with data

 The data we use and see is stored in a variety of different formats.
 Text, images, emails, videos, logs, spreadsheets, a nearly infinite amount of channels and formats.
 In programming, most of the data that applications deal with is *object-oriented* data.
 Data can be considered object-oriented if it contains fields or keys which hold values.
 Almost anything can be *modeled* as an object.
 The power of processing object-oriented data can provide incredible insights and services in software.

 ## What exactly is an object?